jermspeaks/christmas-adventure/sections/section-531.md

 *I understand deeply now,* you thought. *I see how everything connects, how everything works.*

-Lumina watched you, their expression impressed.
+Cheshire watched you, their expression impressed.
 "You understand," they said.
 "Really understand.
 Not just surface knowledge, but deep, masterful understanding.
 That will help you help better."

 *I do understand,* you realized. *Deeply.
 Masterfully.
 And that understanding will make me more effective.*